yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 </tbody>
 </table>

-**NOTE**: The usage of ABCDBinGridLocalCoordinates and AbstractCoordinates is **deprecated**.
-Instead the AnyCrsFeatureCollection GeoJson construct properties should be used as show below.
+**NOTE**: Usage of ABCDBinGridLocalCoordinates and AbstractCoordinates is **deprecated**.
+Instead the AnyCrsFeatureCollection GeoJson construct with Feature properties should be used as show below (InlineNo, CrosslineNo).

 Example showing ABCDBinGridSpatialLocation containing the local and global coordinates on input (this is not a numerically realistic example).